0

 • Location: Maps

 A super-sized Devourer found in maps.
-High life (313%) but middling damage.
-The Devourer archetype has a habit of burrowing underground and becoming untargetable—and during that time, it also stops dealing damage.
-If this behavior carries over to tamed form, Gorian will have significant downtime as a companion.
-The life pool makes it somewhat viable for Infernal Legion, but the burrowing AI could be a dealbreaker.
+The Devourer archetype has a habit of burrowing underground and becoming untargetable, during which it also stops dealing damage.
+The high life pool helps for Infernal Legion, but the burrowing AI could be a dealbreaker.

 • Stats: 250% Life | 275% Damage | 0% Fire Res | Medium Movement | Melee | Average Profile